technodono/Potatobot/README.md

     python3 robot.py sim

+The ```config.json``` file specifies the field used in the simulator.
+Note that the colours used come from the tkinter library and are enumerated here: <http://wiki.tcl.tk/37701>

 # Deployment

 To deploy the code to the robot, you need to be on the robot network and type following;